Repair a broken electrical switch yourself and save time and money

 Cover all terminals and bare wire with electrical tape for added safety.

-Place the switch in the wall box.
+After wiring a switch, insert the switch in the wall box.

 Tighten wall plate screws with flat head screwdriver.